 Hessle High School and Penshurst Primary School offers a stable, community-focused education with the unique advantage of an all-through journey from age 3 to 19.
 The blend of historic character at Tranby House and modern facilities creates a distinctive learning environment.
 While secondary progress data highlights areas for development, the strong primary outcomes and vibrant extracurricular life make it a compelling choice.
 Best suited to local families seeking a cohesive, long-term educational home where their child can grow within a single community.
 The main challenge is securing a place in this popular local hub.

 Yes.
 The Ofsted inspection in April 2024 rated the school as Good.
-Primary outcomes are above the England average, with 66% of pupils meeting expected standards in 2024.
+The current primary outcomes picture is more mixed, with 50% of pupils meeting the expected standard in reading, writing and mathematics combined in the 2024-25 / 2025 dataset.
 The school provides a stable, safe, and well-resourced environment for local children.

 Yes.
 The Hessle Academy has a Sixth Form based in the historic Tranby House.
 It includes A-level and vocational courses.
-In 2024, 38.69% of grades were A*-B, and the majority of students progressed to university.
+In the 2025 A-level dataset, 40% of grades were A*-B, based on 141 exam entries.

 The school primarily serves the town of Hessle.
-There is no fixed map boundary; allocation is based on distance from the school.
-In 2024, the school was oversubscribed, meaning the effective catchment area was relatively tight.
-Families should check their distance relative to previous cut-offs.
+There is no fixed map boundary; allocation is based on distance from the school and the pattern can change each year.
+Families should check the current East Riding admissions arrangements, oversubscription criteria and any latest allocation information before relying on previous cut-offs.

 Yes.
 Penshurst Primary has a nursery provision for children aged 3 and 4.
 It offers both 15 and 30-hour funded places.
 Attending the nursery is a great introduction to the school but does not guarantee a place in the Reception class, which requires a separate application.